D4T4HUN73R/Onion-Downloader/README.md

 Cheers

 ## ⚠️ DISCLAIMER ⚠️

-The scripts and software published on this platform are solely intended for educational purposes.
-These materials, including any form of publication, are provided without any bad intent.
-Users are strictly prohibited from utilizing this content for criminal activities or actions that may cause harm to others or engage in activities with wrongful intent.
-The creators and publishers of these materials shall not be held responsible for any misuse or unauthorized use of the provided content.
+The published scripts, software, and associated URLs or links are intended for educational purposes only.
+We disclaim any responsibility for the content displayed on external platforms or websites mentioned.
+Users are prohibited from engaging in any criminal, malicious activities or actions that may cause harm to others or engage in activities with wrongful intent using the provided materials.
 By accessing and utilizing these materials, you agree to abide by this disclaimer and use the content solely for educational purposes.